-- Create a C-CDA standard component that identifies the different Result Types included in the Results section of a document and add it to current exchange specifications. - Assure that FHIR specifications for test result components include the exchange of Result Type metadata to allow filing and integration of results by Type in receiving systems.
+- Create a C-CDA standard component that identifies the different Result Types included in the Results section of a document and add it to current exchange specifications.
+Consider using the FHIR diagnostic report category codes or an expanded version of the same. - Assure that FHIR specifications for test result components include the exchange of Result Type metadata to allow filing and integration of results by Type in receiving systems.